RTE’s incoming director general vows to ‘restore trust’ in broadcaster

 He also praised how the news and current affairs arm of RTE had covered the story about its own organisation.

-Chairwoman of RTE’s oversight board Siun Ni Raghallaigh also attended Thursday’s meeting with Ms Martin, as did interim deputy director general Adrian Lynch.
+Chairwoman of RTE’s oversight board, Siun Ni Raghallaigh, also attended Thursday’s meeting with Ms Martin, as did the interim deputy director general, Adrian Lynch.

 Commenting on staff sentiment at RTE, Mr Bakhurst said: “I fully recognise the morale is on the floor and my priority next week is to get around the organisation, my top priority is to go around the organisation and talk to staff and hear their concerns.